 Considering a weighted assessment of the conditions in the agreement the programme was accounted for as a share-based programme with cash-settlement and was therefore accounted for as a financial liability at fair value through the income statement, with changes to fair value recognised as a financial expense or income.

 As the participants was offered to purchase the warrants at fair market value the programme has not rendered any personnel costs.

-TSEK Number of warrants Assessed fair market value
+warrants market value

-At the beginning of the year 567 153,767
+567 153,767

-Sold during the year -130 -35,255
+-130 -35,255

-Change in valuation 45,619
+45,619

-Exercised -437 -164,131
+-437 -164,131

-At the end of the year